 - Guarantee a buyer: When planned in advanced the owner knows with certainty the buyer is in place and there won’t be questions on getting the funding secured.

-- Predetermined Price: Having a predetermined price eliminates the stress of negotiations that occur when an owner passes away with no succession planning.
+- Predetermined Price: Having a predetermined price eliminates the stress of negotiations that occur when an owner passes away with no succession planning, otherwise it will be based on fair market value.

-- Tax relief: If the death benefit is equal to the market value of the deceased’s portion of the business, there is no taxable gain for federal income tax purposes.
+- Tax relief: If the death benefit is equal to the market value of the decedent’s portion of the business, there is no taxable gain for federal income tax purposes.
 And, if certain requirements are met, the predetermined price in the buy-sell agreement will fix the value of the business for federal estate tax.
+You should always seek the advice of a tax advisor to confirm tax implications for any business or estate planning.

 - Fairly treat non-business family members: Having the details hammered out ahead of time ensures the family is taken care of and not put in a compromising position.

-Using life insurance to address business succession planning can also help with employee retention and provide tax advantages to the business.
+Using life insurance to address business succession planning can also help with employee retention and provide tax advantages to the business when using cash value from a permanent life insurance policy.

-- Do you have sufficient cash reserves to buy out your deceased partner’s estate?
+- Do you have sufficient cash reserves to buy out the deceased owner’s share?

-These concerns can be solved by using life insurance to fund buy-sell agreements.
+These concerns can be solved by using life insurance to fund your buy-sell agreement.

-Without a business continuation strategy in place, survivors, including family members, business partners and employees, may be left with many issues and problems to deal with after the business owner’s death.
+Without a business continuation strategy in place, survivors, including family members, remaining owners and employees, may be left with many issues and problems to deal with after the business owner’s death.
 Some of these issues include the following:

-- Surviving business owners may want to reinvest profits while the deceased owner’s estate wants dividends.
+- Surviving business owners may want to reinvest profits while the deceased owner’s estate wants annuity payments.
+Stock redemption needs to be clearly laid out.

-- Creditors may question the company’s ability to maintain the level of profitability necessary to service loan obligations.
+- Creditors may question the company’s business interest and ability to maintain the level of profitability necessary to service loan obligations.

 - There may be no established market for the business and the estate may not be able to secure the fair market price of the business.